top of page

 • Final product reactivity

-In some cases, materials may function effectively as reactive binders, while others may contribute primarily as fillers unless further processed or optimised.
+In some cases, materials may function effectively as reactive binders, while others may contribute primarily as fillers unless further processed or optimized.

 The Importance of Characterisation and Process Control